Major unknown Gordon1

 Last Edited=5 Nov 2007

-Samuel Christian graduated with a Bachelor of Law (LL.B.).2 He gained the rank of officer in the service of the 17th Bombay Native Infantry, Indian Army.2 He lived at Fyshe Hall, Knaresborough, Yorkshire, England.2
+He graduated with a Bachelor of Laws (LL.B.)2 He gained the rank of officer in the 17th Bombay Native Infantry, Indian Army.2 He lived at Fyshe Hall, Knaresborough, Yorkshire, EnglandG.2

 Children of Samuel Christian and Frances Emily Mellor